cojok/selectIT.js/README.md

     * name(a msut for using it in a ajax call);
     * class,id or nothing for identifying the element for the plugin
     * placeholder for having the placeholder text for the list
     * options must have values in order to trigger the change event on the select
+	+ options with property disabled are acting the same in the SelectIT.js plugin
     * TBA

 	```HTML